MSc Management and Information Systems: Change and Development (Distance Learning) / Course details

 Different study plans are possible as long as students complete the course within four and a half years.

-Study is undertaken via the University's e-learning system, which provides study materials, online resources, and interactive online tutorial discussions with the module tutor and other course participants.
+Study for both entry points is undertaken via the University's e-learning system, which provides study materials, online resources, and interactive online tutorial discussions with the module tutor and other course participants.

 You benefit from access to the University's library, with more than 25,000 electronic journals and 400,000 electronic books.